Honda Forza 750 (2025)– Review | Maxi-scooter or Bike?

 As well as giving the bike a new look for 2025, Honda claims that the restyle makes the mirrors easier to adjust and boosts wind protection without adding bulk that might compromise the bike’s in-town abilities.

-The new cruise control function might make it a little easier to hit that maximum efficiency, as well as taking some of the strain on long-distance, constant-speed trips.
+The new cruise control function is easy to activate and further use of that might make it a little easier to hit that maximum efficiency.
+Even if it doesn’t, it does take some of the strain on long-distance, constant-speed trips.
 It’s operated by new bar-mounted switches, with software that integrates it with the DCT transmission.

 2025 Honda Forza 750 - Equipment